Cast: Michael York, Paul Mercurio, Harley Jane Kozak

 escaped a section of a ship that was depressurizing, with the action

 so fast and at tilted angles.
-On the other hand, the climatic battle is
+On the other hand, the climactic battle

 in slow motion, and I still couldn't figure out how characters got to